Assem-44/fawn_machine/README.md

 ## fawn_machine

-   - after connecting with vbn will spawn the machine and you will have the ip address for this machine .
+   - after connecting with vpn will spawn the machine and you will have the ip address for this machine .
    - as we explained in meow machine you must know how to download vpn connect with HTB server and ping for IP_address.

    ### HERE WE GO .